Deputy Head, Department of Law

 Cora Chan’s research interests are in constitutional theory, human rights and public law.
 Her works on judicial deference have been the subject of a number of awards, including the 2012 Society of Legal Scholars Best Paper Prize and the 2012-2013 University of Hong Kong Research Output Prize.
 In 2013, Hong Kong’s Research Grants Council awarded her the Early Career Award on top of a competitive grant in recognition of the excellent quality of her grant proposal.
 In 2017, she (with Fiona de Londras, Birmingham) were awarded a British Academy / Leverhulme Small Research Grants.

 Cora is on the General Council of the International Society of Public Law, the Scientific Advisory Board of the International Journal of Constitutional Law, and the editorial boards of Hong Kong Law Journal and Asia-Pacific Journal on Human Rights and the Law.
-In 2014, she was awarded the Faculty Outstanding Teaching Award.
+She was awarded the Outstanding Young Researcher Award in 2017-2018 and the Faculty Outstanding Teaching Award in 2013-2014.

 Cora is a graduate of the University of Hong Kong’s double degree programme in law and political science.
 Upon completion of the programme, she attended Brasenose College at the University of Oxford, where she obtained the BCL degree and was awarded the Ralph Chiles CBE Prize in Human Rights.

-“Subnational Constitutions” in David S. Law (ed), Constitutionalism in Context (Cambridge University Press, forthcoming)
+“Subnational Constitutionalism” in David S. Law (ed), Constitutionalism in Context (Cambridge University Press, forthcoming)

 “Legalizing Politics: an Evaluation of Hong Kong’s Recent Attempt at Democratization” (2017) 16(2) Election Law Journal 296-305